engapa/zookeeper-k8s-openshift/openshift/README.md

 You may use the Openshift dashboard (`minishift console`) if you prefer to do those steps through the web interface.

-> TRICK: Change permissions of default scc, `oc eidt scc restricted` and change runAsUser.type value to RunAsAny
+> TRICK: Login as cluster admin: `oc login -u system:admin -n default`, change permissions of default scc `oc edit scc restricted` and change runAsUser.type value to RunAsAny.

 For local environment we'll use a non persistent deployments (zk.yaml)